 How to Get a Permit for Gorilla Trekking and Other Hikes

-The number one attraction that people travel to Rwanda to see is the gorillas.
+One of the best things to do in Rwanda is to go gorilla trekking.
 But you can’t just go on a hike and hope to see these majestic creatures.

 You need a permit.